NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/shark-tooth-charm.md

 trait01: "consumable"
 trait02: "magical"
 trait03: "talisman"
-trait04: "common"
+trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 5
 weight:
 value: "23"
 subvalue: "gp"
 invest:
 usage: "affixed to armor"
 license: "ORC"
 identify:
-description: "**Activate** `pf2:1` (concentrate)  * * *  This dried-seaweed bracelet is lined with charms shaped like small shark teeth.
+description: "**Activate** `pf2:1` (concentrate)  * * *  This dried-seaweed bracelet
+  is lined with charms shaped like small shark teeth.
 When you activate the bracelet, attempt to [[Actions/Escape|Escape]] using Acrobatics with a +1 item bonus to the check.
 If you roll a success, you get a critical success instead (if you roll a critical failure, you get a failure instead).
 If you fail the Acrobatics check against a grabbing creature, the creature must either release you as a free action or take 2d8 piercing damage as shark's teeth momentarily emerge from your skin."
 powerTitle1:
 actionEconomy1:
 type1: